isomerpages/govtech-stp/_rgl-brunei/01c-rgl-faq.md

 Travellers coming in on the RGL will be directed to take a COVID-19 PCR test upon arrival at Changi Airport or Seletar Airport in Singapore.
 For RGL travellers to qualify for exemption from the Stay-Home Notice (SHN) requirement, the travellers must take the COVID-19 PCR test at the assigned swabbing station within the airport.
 Please approach the airport ground staff upon arrival for assistance.

 Travellers are encouraged to pre-register and pre-pay for the COVID-19 PCR test prior to entry into Singapore.
 Pre-registration and pre-payment can be made on the online portal at <https://safetravel.changiairport.com>.
-Travellers should expect to pay around S$300 (inclusive of GST) for the test upon arrival at the airport.
+Travellers should expect to pay around S$196 (inclusive of GST) for the test upon arrival at the airport.

 #### 23. What if I test positive for COVID-19 in Singapore?

 Travellers who test positive for COVID-19 will be given medical treatment accordingly.
-Travellers will be responsible for charges for COVID-19 treatment if symptoms develop within 14 days of arrival.

-Singapore Citizens and Permanent Residents who travelled on permitted travel arrangements may access Government subsidies and MediShield Life/Integrated Shield Plan to help pay for their bills.
-Long-Term Pass Holders who travelled on permitted travel arrangements may tap on their usual financing arrangements, such as foreign worker insurance.
-Travellers should furnish the relevant supporting documents to indicate their status as an RGL traveller.
+Travellers will be responsible for charges for COVID-19 treatment if symptoms develop during his/her stay in Singapore.
+Singapore Citizens and PRs may access Government subsidies and MediShield Life/Integrated Shield Plan to help pay for their bills.
+Long-Term Pass Holders who travelled on permitted travel arrangements may tap on their usual financing arrangements, such as private insurance, where applicable.

-Note that all Short-Term Pass Holders will be accorded the necessary medical treatment at their cost.
-Travellers are encouraged to take up health insurance while travelling.
+Note that all Short-Term Pass Holders will be accorded the necessary medical treatment at his/her cost.

 ### **Health Measures in Singapore**